ricohapi/theta-plugin-library/README.md

-# RICOH THETA Plug-in Library
+# RICOH THETA Plugin Library

-Version: 3.3.0
+Version: 4.0.0
+Plugin Library 4.0.0 supports Android X. Please use 3.3.0 if you want to use old Android support libraries.

 ## Contents